 Personalized Career Conversations

-Organized as a collaborative effort between the Associate Member Council (AMC), Minorities in Cancer Research (MICR) Council, Women in Cancer Research (WICR) Council, and the AACR Science Education and Career Advancement Committee, we are pleased to offer this opportunity exclusively as an AACR Associate member benefit to allow early-career researchers with one-on-one with esteemed cancer researchers to discuss science and obtain career advice.
-Each participant will have the opportunity to meet individually with two (2) senior investigators during the session plus have access to multiple other researchers for small group interactions and networking throughout.
+Organized as a collaborative effort between the Associate Member Council (AMC), Minorities in Cancer Research (MICR) Council, Women in Cancer Research (WICR) Council, and the AACR Science Education and Career Advancement Committee, we are pleased to offer this opportunity exclusively as an AACR Associate member benefit to allow early-career researchers with the opportunity to meet one-on-one with esteemed cancer researchers to discuss science and obtain career advice.
+Each participant will have the opportunity to meet individually with one (1) senior investigator during the session plus have access to multiple other researchers for small group interactions and networking throughout.

 Pre-Registration is required and exclusive to AACR Associate Members.

 The AACR Annual Meeting has always offered a variety of unique opportunities for individuals to meet other cancer research experts, but it can be intimidating for early-career scientists to walk up to a senior scientist at a conference and try to start a conversation.
-Exclusively for early-career Associate Members who are graduate students, medical students and residents, and clinical and postdoctoral fellows, this unique session allows participants to pre-register for the opportunity to individually speak with two (2) preferred senior scientists for 15-minutes each at the AACR Annual Meeting 2020.
+Exclusively for early-career Associate Members who are graduate students, medical students and residents, and clinical and postdoctoral fellows, this unique session allows participants to pre-register for the opportunity to individually speak with one (1) preferred senior scientists for 15-minutes each at the AACR Annual Meeting 2021.

 One-on-one opportunities are available to meet with scientists who can speak to:

 - Transitioning from a career in academia to industry